defano/wyldcard/README.md

 end fibonacci
 ```

-## Control Structures
+## Flow control

-HyperTalk supports simple conditional branching (if-then-else), plus a very flexible syntax for looping.
+HyperTalk supports simple conditional branching (if-then-else; no concept of switch/case), plus a very flexible syntax for looping.

+### Conditional branching

 Conditionals have the following syntax:

 ```
 if <expression> then